VolkerL/spt/README.md

 Now the final step to make it build is to set up the classpath for SPT's `build.main.xml` file.
 Right click that file in Eclipse and go to `Properties`.
 Edit the `Spoofax-Testing build.main.xml` run configuration and navigate to the `classpath` tab.
-Here add the `sunshine.jar` file you created by building Sunshine.
+Here add the `spoofax-sunshine.jar` file you created by building Sunshine.

+Finally the SPT repo comes with a project which is an entry point for external TestReporter service providers.
+This project is called `org.metaborg.spt.lisener` and can be found [here](org.metaborg.spt.listener).
+Build this project using its ant `build.xml` file and make sure SPT has access to this jar or project during compilation.

 Now `Ctrl+Alt+b` should start building the project.